Save details for future payments with ACH Direct Debit

 Learn how to test scenarios with instant verifications using Financial Connections.

-After you collect the bank account details and accept a mandate, send the mandate confirmation and microdeposit verification emails in test mode.
-To do this, provide an email in the payment_
+After you collect the bank account details and accept a mandate, send the mandate confirmation and microdeposit verification emails in a sandbox.

 Common mistake

-You need to activate your Stripe account before you can trigger these emails in Test mode.
+You need to activate your Stripe account before you can trigger these emails while testing.

 Test account numbers